PelionIoT/mbl-docs/Docs/dev_mbl/contribution/coding_style_guide_python.md

 There are three ways to format strings:

-* The old way: `%-formatting`.
-Please don't use this.
+* `%-formatting`.
+Please don't use this format.
-* The current way: `str.format()`.
-This is the prefered MBL format.
+* `str.format()`.
+This is the preferred MBL format.
-* The future: `f-Strings`.
-They're introduced in Python 3.6.
-The current version of Python on Mbed Linux OS is 3.5.5, so at the moment you can't use f-Strings.
+* `f-Strings` can be used with Python 3.6 and higher; check the version available in your distribution.

 ## Returns, exit codes, error management and logging